Burnsedia/vim-ruby-config/README.md

 ## Why Would I use Vim or Neovim

-Vim, Vi and Neovim are in every Linux distribution and Vim or VI is preinstalled on most Linux Distrobutions.
+Vim, Vi and Neovim are in every Linux distribution and Vim or VI is pre-installed on most Linux Distributions.
 This allows for you to edit configurations and scripts without having to leave the server.
-This means you can spend more time working and Make mantaining your back-end program more effective.
+This means you can spend more time working and Make maintaining your back-end program more effective.

 Vim is very ergonomical.
-If you spend many hours a day typing you are doing yourself a diservice by not using Vim or Vim based keyboard bindings.
+If you spend many hours a day typing you are doing yourself a disservice by not using Vim or Vim based keyboard bindings.
 By using Vim keyboard bindings I have saved myself shoulder pain and time, because I spends less time think and typing and Just code and go off of muscle memory.

 ## How Do I use Vim:
   - Command Mode
     * Edit Mode
     * Normal Mode